msurdeanu/my-workflows-app/README.md

 When the time comes, the workflow can be run `manually` by the user or `automatically` using a scheduler.
 Behind the scene, there is a `thread pool` responsible for executing the workflow.
-Each workflow is scheduled to run inside a single thread and all his commands are run in sequential order.
+Each workflow is scheduled to run inside a single thread, and all his commands are run in sequential order.

 #### Command